EnigmaCurry/dry_agent/README.md

 ## Requirements

- * A Linux workstation with the following packages installed:
+ * A Linux machine with the following packages installed:

    * `podman`
    * `make`